birdofpreyru/csurf/README.md

   also includes into the request the original cookie.
-The server compares these two token values (the one received in the cookie, with the one included into the request payload or header), and if they match it proves that the request intiator is a part of the page, able to read (or write) cookies set for that origin.
+The server compares these two token values (the one received in the cookie, with the one included into the request payload or header), and if they match it proves that the request initiator is a part of the page, able to read (or write) cookies set for that origin.
 Beside the danger of [XSS] defeating this protection; if a bad actor controls (or [XSS]'es) a sub-domain of protected domain, he will be able to defeat it, because he can overwrite the original cookie set by the server for